-This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the MSAGIO (MSAGIO), pursuant to which ICE delegates to nominated, trained, and certified officers or employees of the MSAGIO (hereinafter interchangeably referred to as "Law Enforcement Agency" (LEA)), the authority to perform certain immigration enforcement functions as specified herein.
-The LEA represents State of Mississippi in the implementation and administration of this MOA.
-The LEA and ICE enter into this MOA in good faith and agree to abide by the terms and conditions contained herein.
+This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Florida National Guard (FLNG) , pursuant to which ICE delegates to nominated, trained, and certified officers or employees of the FLNG (hereinafter interchangeably referred to as "Law Enforcement Agency" (LEA)), to perform certain immigration enforcement functions as specified herein.
+The LEA represents the Florida National Guard (FLNG) in the implementation and administration of this MOA.
+The Florida National Guard (FLNG) and ICE enter into this MOA in good faith and agree to abide by the terms and conditions contained herein.
 The ICE and LEA points of contact for purposes of this MOA are identified in Appendix A.